 8.3.
 Release policy - user access

-Members of the European System of Central Banks (ESCB) also have access to EGR data explicitly for the statistical purpose to ensure the quality of the multinational enterprises (MNE) information in Europe.
-A specific authorisation procedure is applied according to the register legislation.
+Members of the European System of Central Banks (ESCB) also have access to EGR data, but solely for statistical purposes related to ensuring the quality of multinational enterprise (MNE) information within Europe’s globalisation statistics.
+Access is granted following a specific authorisation procedure, in accordance with the legislation governing the EGR register.

-EGR data are not accessible to the general public.
+Furthermore, EGR data are not available to the general public.

 The EGR FATS and EGR IM user interfaces allow statistical users to consult and to download the EGR data via online applications.
 EGR FATS and EGR IM applications are accessible to all NSIs in the EU and EFTA countries and to the ESCB members.